sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 Computationnal savings would be scarce since the convolutions are still operating on FP inputs.

-DoReFa-Net :
+*DoReFa-Net :*

-Binary-Net :
+*Binary-Net :*

-XNOR-Net :
+*XNOR-Net :*

 # PyTorch time

-2 paths : external weight manager or customs layers.
+3 paths I know of : external weight manager (an object called at will to quantize), customs layers which autoregulate themselves, or forward/backwards hooks.

 ## External Weight Manager
 Can be applied to any nn.Module on the fly.
 Severe limitations if we want to modify in-depth the behavior of e.g. grads : would require far more code to do the same results as path 2.